Sunday, December 31, 2017

 If this reader, who wishes to remain anonymous, ever gets around to explaining himself, I will append it to this post - and will do the same with responses sent by anyone else.

 Regarding credentials in the arts, they cannot make a good painting look any worse -- or make a bad one look any better.
 And looking for visual quality is what I do first - before thinking about who made it and why.
-Many other art critics do not seem to share that priority.
+Most other art critics do not share that priority.

 I want art criticism that relates art to life - so the more it reflects a passion and broad experience with both, the better.
 And I consider it provisional -- i.e. not so much a final judgment as one voice within a never ending discussion.
 Which is why I like to respond to art criticism written by others -- and invite others respond to mine.